 Vipassana for a More Peaceful World

 While Vipassana Meditation is a way to eradicate suffering, each of us by ourselves are the only ones to be able to take the steps on the path.
 Anyone who expects salvation to come from an outside source (even a meditation course) is only going to come to realize it is nothing but ourselves, our own mind, who will save us.
 It is each of us alone who does the work to be free of the mind’s limitations and eradicate our excuses for being unhappy.
 Not the meditation course, not the drugs, not the healthy food, not the lover, not even the prayer or worship.
 Those things guide us, but it is our mind and intentional effort alone that is what gets us to where we truly want to.

-Though there is power in all of these things, by ending our clinging to what excites or upsets us to any degree, we can taste our liberation and take the steps to true happiness.
+Though there is power in all of these things, by ending our clinging and attachment to what excites or upsets us to any degree, we can taste our liberation and take the steps to true inner peace.

 Many people have seen the value of this technique and envisioned what it can do for school detention centers and even prisons.
 “The Dhamma Brothers” is a unique film highlighting just one example of how Vipassana has been introduced into the system and the mental freedom it has given two prison mates in one of the most violent prisons in Southern Alabama.